Palliative care - fluid, food, and digestionConstipation - palliative care; End of life - digestion; Hospice - digestion

-It is normal for a person who is dying to not feel like eating.
-A serious illness can cause body systems that manage fluids and food to change at this time.
-They can slow down and fail.
+It is normal for a person who has a very serious illness or who is dying not to feel like eating.
+Body systems that manage fluids and food may change at this time.
+They can slow and fail.
 Also, medicine that treats pain can cause dry, hard stools that are difficult to pass.

-- Drink sips of water at least every 2 hours while awake.
+- Sip water at least every 2 hours while awake.